Chuck Close, celebrated creator of pixelated portraits, dies at 81

 He also began incorporating color, applying successive layers of cyan, magenta and yellow paint, in imitation of color printing, thus further removing his work from the seeming spontaneity of such “expressive” painters as de Kooning.

 Mr. Close’s first solo exhibition was held in 1967 at the art gallery at the University of Massachusetts at Amherst, where he was then teaching.
-The university administration deemed several male nudes obscene and sentcampus police to dismantle the show.
+The university administration deemed several male nudes obscene and sent campus police to dismantle the show.
 The American Civil Liberties Union and the American Association of University Professors sued on Mr. Close’s behalf.
 He won at trial, but that decision was overturned on appeal.
 Nearly 30 years later, he was awarded an honorary doctorate by the university.

 Around that time, he spent four months painting “Big Self-Portrait,” an approximately 7-by-9-foot black-on-white enlargement of his face.
 “I wanted to make a big, aggressive, confrontational image” that would “suck the viewer right up close to it,” he said in the documentary.
 Asked why he chose to paint himself, Mr. Close remarked, “I was the only person in the room.”
 The painting, predating Mr. close’s “pixelated” style, was made with black acrylic paint sprayed onto the canvas to achieve a photorealist effect.
 A cigarette is front and center.